Pvt. Campbell King Sadler

 A year later, Campbell's name appeared on another POW draft for transport to Japan.
 The POWs were taken to the Port Area of Manila and on August 25, 1944, boarded onto the Noto Maru, which three other ships to form a convoy.
 The ships went to Subuc Bay where they spent the night.
 The ships sailed and arrived at Takao, Formosa, on August 30th, and sailed again on September 1st for Keelung, Formosa, arriving the same day.
 The ships sailed and arrived at Moji, Japan, on September 4th.

 The POWs were formed into detachments and marched to the train station.
-In Campbell's case, his detachment was taken by train to northern Honshu and Hanawa POW Camp which was also known as Sendai #6-B. The 500 POWs in the camp worked in the Osarizawa Copper Mine that was owned by Mitsubishi and under company supervision.
+In Campbell's case, his detachment was taken by train to northern Honshu and Hanawa POW Camp which was also known as Sendai #6-B. The 500 POWs in the camp worked in a copper mine owned by Mitsubishi and under company supervision.
 The POWs would wake up at 5 A.M. and eat breakfast.
 They would arrive at ready at 7 A.M. and worked until 5:00 P.M. and returned to camp, usually after dark, had supper and went to bed.

 Campbell remained in the camp until he was liberated on September 12, 1945, when an American officer showed up at the camp's gates.
 The POWs knew the war was over because they had been dropped food, medicine, and clothing.

 A few days later, the POWs returned to the train station and rode the train to Yokohama, where they rode trucks to the docks and were processed by the Recovered Personnel Team.
 They were taken by hospital ship to the Philippines where they received medical treatment and were fatten up.
 When Campbell was considered to be healthy, he was boarded onto the U.S.S.
 Tryon arriving at San Francisco on October 24, 1945, where he was sent to Letterman General Hospital.